Eryldene, Gordon: Heritage listing

 As at 12 June 2007, Eryldene is of outstanding cultural significance being the most intact surviving example of the work of William Hardy Wilson, the prominent early twentieth-century Australian architect, artist, writer and advocate of the Colonial Revival style.
 It comprises a residence, complementary outbuildings and garden setting, reflective of the close similarity of interests of both architect and client, Professor E. G. Waterhouse.
 The garden was developed by its owner to a remarkable individual character and was the setting for his world-renowned efforts in developing the nomenclature and hybridisation of camellias.
 It remains a resource for their study.
 The house, gardens and outbuildings are significantly intact, with some room settings retaining their original furnishings and detail.

 The place is also of considerable aesthetic significance for its demonstration of an exemplary example of a garden as an extension of a house, with a series of open air rooms carefully furnished with trees, shrubs and flowers, superbly proportioned garden structures (temple, garden study, teahouse/tennis pavilion, fountain, pigeon-house).

 Eryldene was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Eryldene has historical significance through its association with Professor E. G. Waterhouse who had a distinguished career in linguistics, arts and horticulture.
 It is also, arguably, the most significant surviving residence designed by William Hardy, celebrated for his influence on Australian architecture in the first half of the twentieth century.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 At all levels Eryldene is a sophisticated design entity, aimed at achieving a rare harmony of beauty and utility.
 It was created for the specific purpose of introducing aesthetic experience into the daily lives of its inhabitants and their visitors.
 It is one of the earliest, most complex and developed examples of the Colonial Revival style of architecture and the most complete example of its designers work remaining.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

-Eryldene is not only a focus for admirers of Professor Waterhouse's life and works, it is also a remarkable evocation of a way of life and philosophy of living, increasingly remote from contemporary society.
+Eryldene is not only a focus for admirers of Professor Waterhouse's life and works,a way of living ncreasingly remote from contemporary society.
 It also reflects cultured, intellectual life in Sydney from the First World War to the Modern period.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The camellia collection at Eryldene, remains living, evolving evidence of the Professor's contribution to the nomenclature and hybridisation of camellias and a resource for the future study of the genus.